You can set permissions for a site without changing your default settings.

 - Ads: Sites usually show ads so that they can provide content or services at no charge.
 However, some sites are known to show intrusive or misleading ads.
 Find out more about ads.

-- Location: Sites usually use your location for relevant features or info, like local news or nearby shops.
+- Location: Sites usually use your location for relevant features or info, such as local news or nearby shops.
 Learn more about how to share your location.

 - Notifications: Sites usually send notifications to let you know about breaking news or chat messages.
-Find out more about notifications.
+Learn more about notifications.

-- Microphone: Sites usually use your microphone for communication features like video calls.
+- Microphone: Sites usually use your microphone for communication features, such as video calls.
 Find out more about cameras and microphones.

-- Camera: Sites usually use your video camera for communication features like video calls.
+- Camera: Sites usually use your video camera for communication features, such as video calls.
 Find out more about cameras and microphones.

 - Unsandboxed plug-in access: Some sites need plug-ins so that they can let you do tasks like stream video or install software.
 By default, Chrome asks you if a site's plug-in can bypass Chrome's sandbox to access your computer.